updated on May 19th, 2019

-When planning one of our trips to Italy, we were strongly considering going to Naples, Italy for the city’s proximity to other sites we wanted to visit.
+When planning one of our trips to Italy, we were strongly considering visiting Naples, Italy for the city’s proximity to other sites we wanted to visit.
 We didn’t know a lot about the city so we began some research.
-After a bit of Googling we came across some pretty negative reviews and other travelers asking some worrisome questions, like “is Naples safe for tourists?”
+After a bit of Googling we came across some pretty negative reviews and other travelers asking some worrisome questions, like “Is Naples, Italy safe?”
 There were tons of people saying it was dirty, dangerous, had nothing to do, etc. We decided to visit anyway.

 We don’t regret our decision at all and think Naples has gotten a bad rap.
-Here’s a list of the reasons you shouldn’t overlook this city!
+Here’s a list of the reasons you shouldn’t think about visiting Naples, Italy:

 Naples is the birthplace of pizza!